comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 apply->functiona->...    functionb -> ... paste
 ```

-yes, R script just replace some of the name with three dots,
+yes, R script just hide parts of them, you have to do fuzzy match and guess!
-you have to do fuzzy match and guess! it's better than nothing output, but seems more like a joke.
+it's better than nothing output, but seems more like a joke.

 Another approach I tried is the 'dump' function, set dump as error function, it will save
 whole running workspace as a file, which can be loaded later for debugging, just like coredump.